 The information in the Coyotes on UW Campuses Focus Sheet is intended to educate the UW community about living and working around urban coyotes, preventing conflict with these animals, and reporting coyote activity on campus.

 University departments and units that purchase commercial and industrial batteries now have a third option for recycling (or disposing of) used batteries.
 Options include:

 A hazardous material spill is an uncontrolled release of a substance that is potentially hazardous to humans, animals and/or the environment.
 University personnel and students working with hazardous materials should be prepared to respond in case a spill occurs.

-We partner with the UW community to provide a safe campus and protect our environment.
+We partner with the UW community to provide a healthy and safe campus and protect our environment.

 Welcome to the Environmental Health & Safety Department (EH&S)

 EH&S is a University administrative unit that assists organizational units in meeting their responsibility to protect the environment and to provide a safe and healthful place for employment and learning.